NimaSarajpoor/the-data-philomath/content/posts/faster-rfft-python/index.md

 ![Performnance Gain](Figure_Performance_V1.png)

-As shown in the performance plot above, our first attempt to optimize the RFFT computation resulted in 5-10% speed-up for most cases except one.
+As shown in the performance plot above, our first attempt to optimize the RFFT computation resulted in 5-10% speed-up for most cases.
 Not bad for a first try!
 Let's see if we can do better!!

 ### Second Attempt: Use pyfftw.FFTW object directly (V2)
 Another idea to explore is to use the `pyfftw.FFTW` object directly instead of using the builder function.
 The builder function `pyfftw.builders.rfft` is a convenient way to create FFTW objects.
 This may introduce some overhead.
 So, on top of the previous optimization, we can try to use `pyfftw.FFTW` directly.